The Best 20-Minute Jerk Chicken Tacos You'll Ever Make

 Step 2: Mix the Marinade

-In a small bowl mix ingredients #2 -5 well.
+In a small bowl mix ingredients listed #2 -5 above thoroughly.
 Set to the side.
-This brand of jerk chicken marinade can be found at any Kroger store or
+This brand of jerk chicken marinade can be found at any Kroger store o

 Step 3: Prep the Bird(s)

 True Jerk chicken has a very smoky flavor.
 Since this chicken has already been cooked, we need to grab that flavor as fast as we can.
 Therefore, try to get a good smoke on the grill before adding the meat.
-But do not place the chicken directly over the fire.
-It will dry out the meat.
+But do not place the chicken directly over the fire, and it will dry it out.

-In 20 minutes or less (for charcoal grills) your chicken should have enough smokey flavor to taste.
+In about 20 minutes (for charcoal grills) your chicken should have enough smokey flavor to taste.

 I like to drizzle bacon ranch dressing on my Jerk chicken tacos.
 Yum!
 I can't tell you how proud - and relieved - I was to see my guests going back for seconds!
 They ate until they were stuffed.